dmacvicar/terraform-provider-libvirt/website/docs/r/domain.html.markdown

   cmdline {
     arg1 = "value1"
     arg2 = "value2"
+    "_" = "rw nosplash"
   }
 }
 ```

+Kernel params that don't have a keyword identifier can be specified using the
+special `"_"` keyword.
+Multiple keyword-less params have to be specified using
+the same `"_"` keyword, like in the example above.

 Also note that the `cmd` block is actually a list of maps, so it is possible to
 declare several of them by using either the literal list and map syntax as in